 Asset Misappropriation

 In general, cash, inventory, and company assets are subject to misappropriation and must be examined for potential skimming, larceny, and fraudulent disbursements.
-Asset misappropriation is also more than theft or embezzlement — employees who use company equipment, such as computers, for their personal benefit are engaging in misappropriation.
+Asset misappropriation is also more than theft or embezzlement — employees who use company equipment, such as computers, for their personal benefit without approval may be engaging in misappropriation and/or occupational fraud.

 Financial and Non-Financial Reporting

 Inconsistency between financial and nonfinancial information can reflect internal fraud.
+Financial statement fraud is also a form of occupational fraud.
 Commonly carried out by management by overriding internal controls, fraud in the financial statements can include overstating revenues, profits, and assets; and understating expenses, losses, and liabilities.
-Auditors should analyze non-financial performance indicators such as the number of facilities/stores, the number of customer accounts, and the number of employees (depending on the company).
+Auditors should analyze non-financial performance indicators such as the number of facilities, the number of customer accounts, and the number of employees (depending on the company).

 Regulatory Compliance Areas

-As business risk becomes increasingly complex due to external risks like the coronavirus crisis, auditors must maintain a watchful eye on the relationship between a company’s risk of fraud and their compliance efforts.
-A recent report by EY found that the risk of fraud can spike during global events like the pandemic, leading to decreases in compliance activity.
-Investigate the compliance activities of the organization — is compliance merely a “check-the-box” exercise, or is it a genuine effort at creating a culture of integrity?
+As business risk becomes increasingly complex due to external risks like the COVID-19 pandemic, internal auditors and external auditors must maintain a watchful eye on the relationship between a company’s risk of fraud and its compliance efforts.
+A recent report by EY found the risk of fraud can spike during global events, like the pandemic, leading to decreases in compliance activity.
+During the fraud risk assessment, the team should investigate the compliance activities of the organization — is compliance merely a “check-the-box” exercise, or is it a genuine effort at creating a culture of integrity?

 Illegal Acts

 Fraud is fundamentally an illegal act, and auditors should maintain sufficient knowledge of the characteristics and indicators of fraud, techniques used to commit fraud, and types of fraud associated with the activities being audited.
-The fraud risk assessment is an excellent tool in helping audit, risk, and compliance professionals provide reasonable assurance in preventing and detecting fraud.
+The fraud risk assessment is an excellent tool for helping audit, risk, and compliance professionals in preventing and detecting fraud.
+In some cases, conducting detailed data analysis of financial figures can reveal anomalies that may point to fraudulent activity.

 What Are the Main Fraud Risk Assessment Components?